-For patient or caregiver instructions for reconstitution and administration of daily doses (10 to 30 mg), see the Patient's Instructions for Use.
+For patient or caregiver instructions for reconstitution and administration of daily doses (10 mg to 30 mg), see the Patient's Instructions for Use.

-- a) Before administering the dose, remove one package (1 vial of lyophilized powder of SOMAVERT containing 10, 15, 20, 25 or 30 mg of pegvisomant and 1 vial containing the diluent) from the refrigerator about 10 minutes prior to the planned injection time. - b) Withdraw 1 mL of the supplied 5 ml diluent (Sterile Water for Injection) and inject slowly onto the sides of the vial containing lyophilized powder of SOMAVERT.
+- a) Before administering the dose, remove one package (1 vial of lyophilized powder of SOMAVERT containing 10 mg, 15 mg, 20 mg, 25 mg or 30 mg of pegvisomant and 1 vial containing the diluent) from the refrigerator about 10 minutes prior to the planned injection time. - b) Withdraw 1 mL of the supplied 5 mL diluent (Sterile Water for Injection) and inject slowly onto the sides of the vial containing lyophilized powder of SOMAVERT.
 Do not inject the diluent directly on the powder. - c) Do not invert the vial or shake the solution as this may cause denaturation of the pegvisomant protein.
 Slowly swirl the solution to ensure that all of the lyophilized powder has gone into solution.
 If foaming of the reconstituted SOMAVERT solution is seen, the solution is likely damaged and therefore inappropriate to inject. - d) Visually inspect the reconstituted SOMAVERT solution for particulate matter and discoloration prior to administration.
 The reconstituted solution should be clear.
 If the solution is cloudy, do not use it.
-Once reconstituted, the solution will contain 10, 15, 20, 25 or 30 mg of pegvisomant in 1 mL of solution. - e) Withdraw the 1 mL reconstituted SOMAVERT solution.
+Once reconstituted, the solution will contain 10 mg, 15 mg, 20 mg, 25 mg or 30 mg of pegvisomant in 1 mL of solution. - e) Withdraw the 1 mL reconstituted SOMAVERT solution.
 The solution must be administered within 6 hours of reconstitution. - f) Inject the reconstituted SOMAVERT solution subcutaneously into the upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle.